cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 - Upgrades are supported from any [currently supported version][supported versions].

+- Clients should not run *newer* versions of binaries than the hub.
+While it may work in many cases, Enterprise reporting does not currently guarantee forward compatibility.
+For example, a host running 3.15.0 will not be able to report to a hub running 3.12.3.

 ## Backup

 Backups are made during the hub package upgrade, but it's prudent to take a full